 Our operations are also subject to the Clean Air Act, or "CAA", and comparable state and local requirements.
 Amendments to the CAA were adopted in 1990 and contain provisions that may result in the gradual imposition of certain pollution control requirements with respect to air emissions from our operations.
 On April 17, 2012, the U. S. Environmental Protection Agency or "EPA" promulgated new emission standards for the oil and gas industry.
 These rules require a nearly 95 percent reduction in volatile organic compounds ("VOCs") emitted from hydraulically fractured gas wells by January 1, 2015.
 This significant reduction in emissions is to be accomplished primarily through the use of "green completions" (i.e., capturing natural gas that currently escapes to the air).
 These rules also have notification and reporting requirements.
 On September 23, 2014, EPA revised the emission requirements for storage tanks emitting certain levels of VOCs requiring a 95% reduction of VOC emissions by April 15, 2014 and April 15, 2015 (depending upon the date of construction of the storage tank).
 On December 19, 2014, EPA finalized updates and clarifications to these emission standards for the oil and gas industry.
 Recently, EPA finalized a set of new regulations on June 3, 2016 that require further reductions specifically regarding methane emissions.
-In addition to reducing emissions from hydraulically fractured wells, the set of rules allows EPA to aggregate emissions sources within a quarter mile of each other, thus potentially requiring emission reductions further downstream, including equipment in the natural gas transmission segment of the industry.
-We believe our operations comply in all material respects with these emission limitations.
-The EPA has also indicated that it will propose similar rules for existing air emission sources, and has issued an information collection request in association with this effort.
+In addition to reducing emissions from hydraulically fractured wells, the set of rules allows EPA to aggregate emission sources within a quarter mile of each other, thus potentially requiring emission sources, and has issued an information collection request in association with this effort.
 Should these rules on existing sources be proposed and adopted by EPA, we may be required to incur certain capital expenditures in the future for air pollution control equipment in connection with obtaining and maintaining operating permits and approvals for air emissions.
 However, we believe our operations will not be materially adversely affected by any such requirements, and the requirements are not expected to be any more burdensome to us than to other similarly situated companies involved in oil and natural gas exploration and production activities.